 Threnn couldn’t help a chuckle.
 “The one time...” her low voice trailed off as Wyn ran her fingers through her short, red waves and pressed her lips to her forehead, strands of platinum blond tickling Threnn’s nose and jaw, filling the air with warmth and the aroma that the quartermaster associated with love; with Wyn Lavellan.

-Even in the dull light of the tent, Threnn was rosy, flushed, tortured; she was the most beautiful warrior in all of Thedas, and here she was, all hers, under her hands, her lips and tongue twined around her, lapping lecherous spells cast in humid tomes that left Wyn wanting only more.
+Even in the dull light of the tent, Wyn's lover was rosy, flushed, tortured.
+Threnn was the most beautiful warrior in all of Thedas, and here she was, all hers, under her hands, her lips and tongue twined around her, lapping lecherous spells cast in humid tomes that left Wyn wanting only more.

 Wyn arched into Threnn’s hands and bit her lip to stifle a moan as they slipped down her waist to her ass and kneaded her flesh possessively.
 She could have it all, body and soul alike, they were all hers for the taking.
 Except, she wanted her quartermaster first.